Narcis13/every-marketplace/README.md

 # Every Marketplace

-The official Every marketplace where engineers from Every.to share their workflows.
+The official Every marketplace where engineers from Every.to and Narcis share their workflows.
 Currently featuring the Compounding Engineering Philosophy plugin.

 ## Quick Start